ayemlojoseph/alx-pre_course/README.md

 ---
-This project is about my journey at ALX Academy
+This project is about my journey at ALX Academy,
+This is the main branch
 ---